Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 Setting Authentication with Auth.js

-Now that we've successfully set up the Next.js starter application, it's time to get into the process of adding authentication for our Next.js project using Auth.js.
+Now that we've successfully set up the Next.js starter application, it's time to add authentication for our Next.js project using Auth.js.

 This section on configuring authentication with Auth.js will go through the following steps: